-Contrite Allardyce 'deeply disappointed' at shock exit
+'Silly' Allardyce says error of judgment led to shock exit

-LONDON Sacked England manager Sam Allardyce has tendered a "wholehearted apology" to the Football Association (FA) for embarrassing the governing body and is "deeply disappointed" at his shock exit following a newspaper sting.
+LONDON (Reuters) - An emotional and apologetic Sam Allardyce said on Wednesday an error of judgment had led to his shock exit as England manager following a newspaper sting.

-The 61-year-old was sacked on Tuesday for seeking a lucrative sideline role while talking to undercover reporters from Britain's Daily Telegraph.
+The 61-year-old was compelled to leave on Tuesday for seeking a lucrative sideline role while talking to undercover reporters from Britain's Daily Telegraph.

 The paper said it had hundreds of pages of transcripts from the meeting in which Allardyce was negotiating a deal worth 400,000 pounds ($520,840) to represent a Far East firm seeking advice on the transfer market.

+"Entrapment has won on this occasion and I have to accept that.
+I've apologized to (the Football Association) and all concerned."

+Earlier he issued a statement in which he offered a "wholehearted apology" to the Football Association (FA) for embarrassing the governing body.

-"It was a great honor for me to be appointed back in July and I am deeply disappointed at this outcome," Allardyce, who replaced Roy Hodgson after England's dismal Euro 2016 campaign, said in a statement on the FA website.
+"It was a great honor for me to be appointed back in July and I am deeply disappointed at this outcome," Allardyce, who replaced Roy Hodgson after England's dismal Euro 2016 campaign.

 The former center half who built his managerial reputation by getting the best out of unfashionable or struggling clubs met FA chairman Greg Clarke and chief executive Martin Glenn and offered a "sincere and wholehearted apology" for his actions.

-"Although it was made clear during the recorded conversations that any proposed arrangements would need the FA's full approval, I recognize I made some comments which have caused embarrassment," he said.
+"Although it was made clear during the recorded conversations that any proposed arrangements would need the FA's full approval, I recognize I made some comments which have caused embarrassment," he said in his statement.

 "...I was asked to clarify what I said and the context in which the conversations took place.
 I have co-operated fully in this regard.